575 Series Passive Samplers are now

 - Identified as viable alternative to active sampling

 - Easy access to sampling rates and parameters in the SKC Passive Sampling Guide

 SKC VOC Chek Passive Samplers are validated for a full 8 hours, that's TWICE the

 limit value!
 This assures the integrity of the sampler, so you only

 need ONE sampler to get a true 8-hour TWA!

-Using an SKC Passive Sampler is as easy as
+Using a VOC Chek Passive Sampler is easy as 1, 2, 3!

 NIOSH Protocol 1

 Passive sampling is quite different from active sampling with sorbent